dnanexus/dxCompiler/doc/ExpertOptions.md

 Developers should use simple types for input/output interfaces for global workflows for better platform experience.

-Developers should runtime resources using memory, disk, cpu requirements (not hard-coded instance types using the key `dx_instance_type`) for better compatibility across any projects where the workflow will be run.
+For better portability across projects where the workflow will be run, developers should specify runtime resources using memory, disk, cpu requirements (not hard-coded instance types using the key `dx_instance_type`).
+Developers should compile WDL workflows with `-instanceTypeSelection dynamic`.

-- _TODO_ Compile with `-instanceTypeSelection dynamic` for better compatibility across runtime projects, but expect longer runtime.
+Expect slightly longer runtimes due to the need to pick instance types at runtime, but this ensures the workflow will always use instance types that are supported for the project where it runs.

 - _TODO_ The developer of a global WDL-based workflow should include a pointer to WDL git repo commit that the workflow is based on for informational purposes by updating the "description" metadata field of the global workflow to include it.